-You can view your City Wall defense (maximum health) by tapping your City Wall, tapping the Info button, and then Stats.
+You can view your City Wall defense (maximum health) by tapping your City Wall, tapping the "i" button, and then "Stats".

 If you tap your City Wall and then tap City Health, you can view the current health of your City Wall.
 Players who attack your Keep will reduce your City Wall health.
 If your City Wall health is completely depleted, you will be randomly teleported to another part of the map.

-Upgrading your City Wall also increases the quantity of traps you can use to defend your keep.
+Upgrading your City Wall also increases the number of traps you can use to defend your keep.

-Note that if you do not have materials required for some research upgrades, the game will show you the cost to purchase these in gold on the Research screen.
+Note: If you do not have the materials required for some research upgrades, the game will show you the cost to purchase these in gold on the Research screen.
 If you obtain the materials for the upgrade elsewhere in-game, the cost will be reduced proportionally.

 Troops that are in your city will defend it when you are attacked.
 To improve your troops, you can upgrade your Troop buildings, complete Maester research related to troops, and equip or craft gear that will buff your troops.

 You can tap on your Avatar to view your Profile.
-The Stats tab includes many information about your total Troop attack, defense, and other buffs.
+The Stats tab includes much information about your total Troop attack, defense, and other buffs.